agc93/acmi/docs/content/changelog/_index.md

 This is a brief summary only of major changes in each version.

+- **0.3.2**
+  - Completely rework Python detection.
+  - Improve detection for a few file types.
+  - Massive thanks to **@BlackBaron1945** for helping out with testing the changes in this release!
 - **0.3.1**
   - Quick panic update to fix an incorrect path in canopies...
   - ...also adds support for cockpit mods